Seat of Government,

 Painting: A Vision Takes Form, by Peter Waddell for The White House Historical Association

 In the beginning, Americans are torn by conflicting visions of what their government should do.
-Where should power lie, with a strong centralized government (Federalists) or a decentralized nation of yeoman farmers (Republicans)?.
+Where should power lie, with a strong centralized government (the position of the Federalists) or a decentralized nation of yeoman farmers (as argued by the Jeffersonian Republicans)?
 Chaos reigns in the early days of the Republic and founding fathers seek to safeguard a fledgling government against riots and rebellion.
-No one knows if the system established at the Constitutional Convention will function.
+No one knows whether the system established at the Constitutional Convention will function.
 They fear that the whole jerrybuilt system might breakdown and shatter.

 Declaration of Independence, Arch of Cap